-57 Years of Black Widow: Her Origin & Abilities Explained
+57 Years of Black Widow: Her Origin and Abilities Explained

 The upcoming 2021 Black Widow movie promises to shed light on the checkered past of Natasha Romanoff, a fan-favorite character from the Marvel Cinematic Universe (MCU).
 Since she made her film debut in Iron Man 2 in 2010, fans have been eager to learn more about the KGB assassin-turned-Avenger.
 But Marvel has only teased bits and pieces of her past in the movies.